Milinda Siriwardana

 Tisse Appuhamilage Milinda Siriwardana, commonly as Milinda Siriwardana (born 4 December 1985) is a professional Sri Lankan cricketer, who plays for limited over formats.
 He is a left-hand batsman and a left-arm spinner.
+He started his cricket career at Kalutara Vidyalaya.
 He is playing Test, ODI, T20I for Sri Lanka and First class and List A in domestic arena.
-He studied at the Kalutara Vidyalaya.
 He usually fields at short cover.

 During the West Indies tour in 2015, international commentators Russell Arnold and Ian Bishop praised Siriwardena as the Man with a golden arm due to his wicket-taking ability in each time he started to ball in crucial times.

 Domestic career

 He made his first-class debut for Sebastianites Cricket and Athletic Club in 2005.
 He has also represented the Sri Lankan A squad.
 The closest he came to national recognition was when he was included in the 30-member provisional squad for the 2009 ICC World Twenty20 in England, but he was left out of the final 15 squad.
 That call-up came close on the heels of his maiden first-class ton, 135 for Basnahira South against Ruhuna Royals in the SLC Inter-Provincial Tournament, a match in which he also claimed five wickets.
 In 2012, Milinda went over to England to become Bury CC's professional for the 2012 season but his stay was cut short as he was selected to play in the Sri Lanka Premier League.

 In March 2018, he was named in Dambulla's squad for the 2017–18 Super Four Provincial Tournament.
 The following month, he was named as the vice-captain of Dambulla's squad for the 2018 Super Provincial One Day Tournament.
 In March 2019, he was named in Galle's squad for the 2019 Super Provincial One Day Tournament.
 In October 2020, he was drafted by the Galle Gladiators for the inaugural edition of the Lanka Premier League.
 In August 2021, he was named in the SLC Greys team for the 2021 SLC Invitational T20 League tournament.
 In November 2021, he was selected to play for the Kandy Warriors following the players' draft for the 2021 Lanka Premier League.